Skerry

-A skerry may have vegetative life such as moss and small, hardy grasses.
+Skerries may have vegetative life such as moss and small, hardy grasses.
 They are often used as resting places by animals such as seals and birds.

 Etymology

-The term skerry is derived from the Old Norse sker, which means a rock in the sea (which in turn derives from the Proto-Indo-European root *sker-, "cut", in the sense of a rock cut off from the land).
+The term skerry is derived from the Old Norse sker, which means a small rocky island in the sea (which in turn derives from the Proto-Indo-European root *sker-, "cut", in the sense of a rock cut off from the land).
 The Old Norse term sker was brought into the English language via the Scots language word spelled skerrie or skerry.
 It is a cognate of the Scandinavian languages' words for skerry – Icelandic, sker, skær, skär, skjær / skjer, found also in Schäre, kari, skäär, šēra, šcheras and шхера (shkhera).
 In Scottish Gaelic, it appears as sgeir, e.g. Sula Sgeir, in Irish as sceir, in Welsh as sgeri, and in Manx as skeyr.

 Formation

 Skerries are most commonly formed at the outlet of fjords where submerged glacially formed valleys at right angles to the coast join with other cross valleys in a complex array.
 In some places near the seaward margins of fjorded areas, the ice-scoured channels are so numerous and varied in direction that the rocky coast is divided into thousands of island blocks, some large and mountainous, while others are merely rocky points or rock reefs that menace navigation.